mehrdad-ordobadi/gha-runner-managment/docker-in-docker/README.md

 # You should see "Privileged": false,
 ```

 Excellent!
-You are not running DinD safely and in isolation using sysbox!
+You are now running DinD safely and in isolation using sysbox!